How to Cook a Gourmet Sausage

 The King of Italian Pork Roasts – the Porchetta Roast!

-A pork belly or leg, is stuffed with Tuscan herbs and seasonings, and slow roasted until all the bacon fat renders out, leaving luscious meat and a crispy skin.
+A pork belly or leg, is stuffed with Tuscan herbs and seasonings, and needs to be slow roasted until all the bacon fat renders out, leaving luscious meat and a crispy skin.
 This is perfect for the most memorable of meals and makes a great sandwich.

 Adjust an oven rack to the lower-middle position and preheat oven to 300°F. Place pork in a v-rack set in a large roasting pan, or on a wire rack set in a rimmed baking sheet.
 Place roasting pan in oven and roast until internal temperature of pork reaches 160°F, about two – three hours, basting with pan drippings every half hour.
 Continue roasting another two hours, until a knife or skewer inserted into the pork shows very little resistance asides from the outer layer of skin.
 Better to roast long and slow to ensure the fat melts under the skin.
 The temperature will reach up to 200 degrees and still be delicious.